saifurrahman1193/notebooks/MSCSE/ML/Final Exam Preparation.md

+# Neural Network

-# A single Neuron
+# A single Neuron (The perceptron or a single neuron)
 - A single neuron/perceptron (Forward propagation) is the fundamental building block of a neural network.
-It takes inputs, processes them using weights and a bias, applies an activation function, and produces an output.
+- It takes inputs, processes them using weights and a bias, applies an activation function, and produces an output.

 The output of a single Neuron is